Oblykode/Foundation-Assignment/README.md

 This academic work is submitted for educational purposes only.
 Unauthorized reproduction or distribution is prohibited.

-© 2026 Anil Tamang.
-All rights reserved.
+© 2026 All rights reserved.